-Speaking with Howard Stern, Sacha Baron Cohen revealed he “should’ve listened to the warning bells” when the band envisioned Mercury dying midway through the movie and then carrying on to see the band overcome that adversity.
+Speaking with Howard Stern, Sacha Baron Cohen revealed he “should’ve listened to the warning bells” when he claims the band envisioned Mercury dying midway through the movie and then carrying on to see the band overcome that adversity.

 Queen’s Brian May fires back at Baron Cohen’s Howard Stern interview, telling the Daily Mail “Sacha became an a---,” even disputing Cohen’s take that they wanted to make a more PG biopic.
 "Why would he go away and say that we didn’t want to make a gritty film?"
 May said.
 "Are we the kind of people who have ever ducked from the truth?
 I don’t think so."